 According to research published in the International Journal of Epidemiology in 2017, prenatal use of acetaminophen was directly associated with an increased risk of being diagnosed with CP or unilateral spastic CP after birth.
 Researchers from UCLA, the University of Aarhus, the University of Copenhagen, the Cerebral Palsy Register of Norway, the Norwegian Institute of Public Health, and other entities collaborated together on the study.

-Additionally, a 2014 study entitled “Acetaminophen Use During Pregnancy, Behavioral Problems, and Hyperkinetic Disorders,” on which researchers from UCLA, the University of Aarhus, and the University of Arizona all collaborated, found that Tylenol contributed to neurobehavioral issues in children whose mothers had used prenatal acetaminophen.
+Additionally, a 2014 study entitled “Acetaminophen Use During Pregnancy, Behavioral Problems, and Hyperkinetic Disorders,” on which researchers from UCLA, the University of Aarhus, and the University of Arizona all collaborated, found that acetaminophen contributed to neurobehavioral issues in children whose mothers had used it prenatally.
 These behavioral conditions include HKD and ADHD.

-You might be eligible to file a Tylenol lawsuit if you or a loved one used Tylenol while pregnant and the child was later diagnosed with autism, ADHD, or another neurological disorder.
+You might be eligible to file a acetaminophen lawsuit if you or a loved one used acetaminophen while pregnant and the child was later diagnosed with autism, ADHD, or another neurological disorder.
 For your lawsuit to be successful, there are numerous steps you will need to take.
 Before you take legal action, you must collect evidence, consult with an attorney, and document your compensable losses.

-Some types of evidence that may be used to prove negligence in Tylenol lawsuits include medical records that show you used Tylenol while pregnant, purchase receipts for Tylenol or acetaminophen, medical records that provide evidence of your child’s disability or disorder, and physician’s notes related to Tylenol use during pregnancy.
+Some types of evidence that may be used to prove negligence in acetaminophen lawsuits include medical records that show you used acetaminophen while pregnant, purchase receipts for acetaminophen, medical records that provide evidence of your child’s disability or disorder, and physician’s notes related to acetaminophen use during pregnancy.

 Before you start the legal process, we highly recommend hiring a lawyer to represent you, preferably one who has experience litigating civil cases against powerful corporations and negligent product manufacturers.
 Your attorney will help you navigate the legal process and keep you updated about all critical developments in your case.
 They can also offer you pertinent legal advice and help you understand the likely outcome of your case.